Beatrice of Bourbon, Queen of Bohemia: Life

-Later Years
+Later years

-On 26 August 1346 King John was killed in the Battle of Crécy and Beatrice ceased to be queen consort.
+Beatrice ceased to be queen consort following the death of her husband John at the Battle of Crécy on 26 August 1346.
 Her stepson, now King Charles of Bohemia, confirmed the provisions of her marriage contract.
-Beatrice, now Dowager Queen of Bohemia, received in perpetuity lands in the County of Hainaut, the rent of 4,000 livres and the towns of Arlon, Marville and Damvillers (where she settled her residence) as her widow's estate.
+Beatrice, now Dowager Queen of Bohemia, received in perpetuity the lands in the County of Hainaut, the rent of 4,000 livres and the towns of Arlon, Marville and Damvillers as her widow's estate.
 These revenues were used not only for their own needs, but also for the education of her son.
 King Charles also left her all the movable property and income from the mines in Kutná Hora.
 In addition, when her father Duke Louis I of Bourbon died in 1342, she received the sum of 1,000 livres, which was secured from the town of Creil.

-Around 1347, Beatrice married for a second time to Eudes II, Lord of Grancey, (then a widower) at her state of Damvillers.
-Despite her new marriage, she retained the title of Queen of Bohemia.
+Around 1347, Beatrice married for a second time to Eudes II, Lord of Grancey, at her state of Damvillers.
+Despite her new marriage, she retained the title of Dowager Queen of Bohemia.
 The couple had no children.
 Soon after her second marriage, she arranged the betrothal of her son Wenceslaus with the widowed Joanna, Duchess of Brabant, daughter and heiress of John III, Duke of Brabant, who was fifteen years older than he was.
 The marriage took place in Damvillers four years later, on 17 May 1351.

-Despite all the grants of land and money given to Beatrice, the Bohemian king delayed the investiture of his young half-brother Wenceslaus as Count of Luxembourg.
-In fact, he held on to the title until 1353, when Wenceslaus finally obtained sovereignty over the County.
-One year later (13 March 1354) the County was elevated to the rank of a Duchy.

-Beatrice died on 27 December 1383, having outlived her son (for only sixteen days) and all her stepchildren.
+Beatrice died on 27 December 1383, having outlived her son and all her stepchildren.
 She was buried in the now-demolished church of the Couvent des Jacobins in Paris - her effigy is now in the Basilica of St Denis.
-Her second husband survived her by six years.